 Now, what is spinal compression, you may ask?

 What’s worse is that you may be doing things in your regular day to day life that may act as a trigger for back pain or for aggravating it.
 Below we’ll be looking at the biggest mistakes that tend to lead to back issues such as chronic pain, as well as what you can do to reduce stress from your spine, ease back pain and get back to doing the things you love without having to worry about pain.

 A caveat that must be noted here is that if back pain is the only symptom that you are suffering from, the treatment options mentioned below apply to your case.
 However, if there you are experiencing other symptoms along with your back pain, it is important to seek medical advice and obtain a diagnostic.

 Usually, in this case, a physical examination will be carried out first.
-Your doctor may also ask questions to better understand your symptoms, and to see if there are any other possible causes for your symptoms, apart from the back pain issues mentioned earlier in this article.
+Your doctor or spine specialist may also ask questions to better understand your symptoms, and to see if there are any other possible causes for your symptoms, apart from the back pain issues mentioned earlier in this article.
 If any cause of concern is detected, you may be referred to have further tests to rule out the possibility of something more serious, such as a spinal tumour, causing you these symptoms.

 That being said, although you have a few options to treat your back pain, they either come with side effects, or don’t work so well.
 That is why we want to present you with this unique technology, which although it may look simple, it is highly effective.
 It is called The Spinal Backrack.